CATCH INFO: Clams harvested near New River, Bogue Sound, White Oak River

 credit: Triangle Localista

-Bogue Sound littleneck clams harvested by Susan and Bobby Cummings and their fishermen are an approachable item that can be an easy sell, especially to our friends from up north.
+Bogue Sound littleneck clams harvested by down east fishermen are an approachable item that can be an easy sell, especially to our friends from up north.
 As y’all know, lots of Yanks have been moving down to our great state in recent years.
 While folks may not be familiar with sheepshead, littlenecks are popular from North to South, East to West.

 Just remember for these littlenecks to be all they can be, don’t forget to purge them